Skip to main content

 Follow the instructions to complete setup

-What Edgedive queries
+What Struct queries

 • Cloud Logging entries — Application logs, request logs, system logs